daniellittledev/Enexure.MicroBus/Readme.md

 > PM> Install-Package [Enexure.MicroBus](https://www.nuget.org/packages/Enexure.MicroBus/)

 I wanted a super simple mediator with great interceptor support.
 With MicroBus handlers and interceptors are first class citizens making it easy to get started.
+After creating your handlers and interceptors register them and start sending messages.

     var busBuilder = new BusBuilder()

-        .RegisterInterceptor<LoggingInterceptor>()
+        // Interceptors run in order so these are explicitly registered .RegisterInterceptor<LoggingInterceptor>()
         .RegisterInterceptor<SecurityInterceptor>()
         .RegisterInterceptor<ValidationInterceptor>()
         .RegisterInterceptor<TransactionInterceptor>()

-        .RegisterHandlers(assembly)

-	    .RegisterCommandHandler<Command, CommandHandler>()
-	    .RegisterEventHandler<Event, EventHandler>()
-	    .RegisterMessageHandler<Message, MessageHandler>();
+        // Scan an assembly to find all the handlers .RegisterHandlers(assembly);

-After your registrations are sorted out then it's just a matter of registering MicroBus with a DI container.
-Here is now we register MicroBus to autofac.
+Once your registrations are sorted out then it's just a matter of adding MicroBus to your DI container.
+Here is now we register MicroBus to Autofac.

     autofacContainerBuilder.RegisterMicroBus(busBuilder);